LexiYin-mh/T2I-ICL-Low-Semantic/README.md

 The evaluation results will be stored in `results/evals/` by default or `results/ft` if `finetuned_model` is set to `True`.
 If `wandb` is `True`, you can also view the evaluation results in your wandb board.

+## Note
+After finishing all steps for task 1, please make sure to rename the result folder to a different name before running task 2 to ensure smooth execution.

 # Step 5: Task 2 - Structured Reasoning with Low-Semantic Inputs